-R-134a is safe if handled properly.
+R-404a is safe if handled properly.
 Avoid breathing vapors and prolonged skin exposure.
 Avoid using in areas of open flames.
 The vapor is heavier than air and may reduce oxygen available for breathing.
 Use with sufficient ventilation to keep exposure below recommended limits.
-Do not mix with air for leak testing or use with air for any purpose above atmospheric pressure.
-Liquid R-134a will freeze skin.
+Liquid R-404a will freeze skin.
 It's especially dangerous to the irreparable tissues of the eyes.